“I need you to not complain so much when I have to play at church. It’s what I love to do and I need you to support me when I do it.”

 I lucked out big time when it came to Chris Graham.
 I’d like to pretend I could see his potential when I married him, but that would be a lie.
 It wasn’t that deep, unfortunately.
 My thoughts were probably more along the lines of “let’s get married because you’re cute and we can make out all the time!”

 My husband supports me in whatever I do.
 He bends over backward to make sure I am happy.

 You know what makes him happy?
 Playing his bass guitar for worship at our church.
 He has done this since before we were dating, before he was even a blip on my cute-guy radar.
 From the beginning, our lives have included practice for worship, early mornings at church, and long days spent playing multiple services.
-For a long time it was for the youth services, now it’s more adult worship.
+For a years it was for the youth services, now it’s more adult worship.
 Chris has played on stages for Sunday night worship, midweek worship, and now with our Saturday and Sunday services, he is gone what feels like all weekend when he plays.